Azkellas/rust_wgpu_hot_reload/README.md

 to set rust-analyzer to the same target you're building to, otherwise they will compete against each other and create a lot of unnecessary recompiling.
 - Starting the hot-reload mode with runcc can sometimes crash when lib is too slow to compile, in which case you should just have to restart it.
+- wgpu does not use the idiomatic rust way `Error` to handle errors.
+See [here](https://github.com/gfx-rs/wgpu/issues/3767) for more info, or have a look at `DemoProgram::create_render_pipeline` to see an example.

 ## References:
 - See [hot-lib-reloader-rs](https://github.com/rksm/hot-lib-reloader-rs) for more information about hot reloading Rust code